nickfrey/BC-transit-tracker/README.md

 ### You're done!

 You can now mount your display anywhere you please.
-I personally mount mine to a wall using 3M Command strips, but you could also place it directly on a desk or other table.
+There are mounting holes on the back of the frame so you can easily mount to the wall with screws.
+I personally mount mine using 3M Command strips, but you could also place it directly on a desk or other table.

 ## License